migueltorrescosta/migueltorrescosta.github.io/_posts/2017-12-29-Long-Term-Teaching.md

 published: true
 ---

-This post is a reflection on a [previous post]({{ site.url }}{{ site.baseurl }}{% link _posts/2017-03-17-Maths'-Ceiling.md %}) based on another post about a [Cognitive Breaking point](https://mathwithbaddrawings.com/2015/04/08/the-math-ceiling-wheres-your-cognitive-breaking-point/).
+This post is a reflection on a [previous post]({{ site.url }}{{ site.baseurl }}{% link _posts/2017-03-17-Maths'-Ceiling.md %}) based on our [Cognitive Breaking point](https://mathwithbaddrawings.com/2015/04/08/the-math-ceiling-wheres-your-cognitive-breaking-point/).
 I want to compare 2 examples on teaching.
 One can be called more academic, and the other less so.

 ## So what are we learning?